Family Law Attorneys & Divorce Lawyers in Greenville, South Carolina

 Adultery – Adultery is an absolute bar to alimony.

 Keep in mind that choosing the right drivoce lawyer to represent you is an important decision and that a skilled and experienced family court attorney or lawyer is an important part of making sure that your rights are protected.
-If you are seeking a divorce in Greenville, Spartanburg, Oconee, Anderson or Pickens counties, and you would like the assistance of a family court lawyer, give us a call today for your free initial consultation.
+If you are seeking a divorce in Greenville, Spartanburg, Oconee, Anderson or Pickens counties, and you would like the assistance of a family court lawyer, give us a call today for your case review.